GW Crowdfunding Policies and Procedures

 1. All videos, content, photos, and messaging must be accurate, respectful, and appropriate.
 All content is subject to editing, and the Office of Annual Giving reserves the right to remove or edit any content.

 2. GW is committed to creating an open, inclusive, and respectful community and environment in accordance with our values.
-The Office of Annual Giving reserves the right to discontinue a future or current project if a project or team's content, messaging, communication or behavior contradict or violate these values in any way.
+The Office of Annual Giving reserves the right to discontinue a current or future project if a project or team's content, messaging, communication or behavior contradict or violate these values in any way.

 3. The Office of Annual Giving will not disseminate contact information or data to crowdfunding teams for any reason.
 It is the responsibility of the crowdfunding teams to leverage their personal and professional contacts and networks to promote the campaign.